 If you should happen to damage something by accident, you should report it to the office or teacher immediately.
 Accidents can happen and we realize this.

 We ask that you care for the Memorial Hall School Facility and equipment with pride.
-Much hard work and much time has gone into creating a pleasant academic and social environment.
+Much hard work and much time have gone into creating a pleasant academic and social environment.
 Students are expected to take pride in keeping the school clean.

 Discarded trash, paper, soft drink cans etc. need to be placed in trash receptacles.
 There is no need or excuse for anyone to drop items on the floor or ground or leave waste under desks or on tables.